mercadopago/sdk-dotnet/README.md

 This library provides developers with a simple set of bindings to the Mercado Pago API.

 ### .Net versions supported:
-3.5 .Net Framework or Major
+.Net Framework 3.5 and above

 ## Installation